Fire Safety Act 2021

 The Act applies to England and Wales.
 However, the Regulations only apply to England.
 Information on how the Act applies within Wales can be found on the Welsh Government website.

-The PPRU has supported the Home Office Task and Finish Group in the production of a new Fire Risk Assessment Prioritisation Tool (FRAPT).
+The NFCC has supported the Home Office Task and Finish Group in the production of the Fire Risk Assessment Prioritisation Tool (FRAPT).

-The FRAPT is an online tool designed to assist responsible persons to develop a strategy to prioritise their buildings to review their fire risk assessments, to ensure they take into account the clarifications outlined in the Act.
+The FRAPT is an online tool designed to assist responsible persons to develop a strategy to prioritise their buildings and fire risk assessments, to ensure that they take into account the clarifications outlined in the Act.

 This approach is also designed to ensure that competent professionals who have the required skills to assess external walls (such as fire engineers, fire risk assessors, surveyors, or architects) prioritise their resources to buildings identified as high priority.

-The Fire Risk Assessment Prioritisation Tool does not constitute a fire risk assessment in itself, nor does it remove the need or requirement for both FRSs and RPs to act upon known or suspected risk in all premises.
+It is important to note that The Fire Risk Assessment Prioritisation Tool does not constitute a fire risk assessment in itself, nor does it remove the need or requirement for both Fire and Rescue Service’s and RPs to act upon known or suspected risk in all premises.

 A new Fire Risk Assessment Prioritisation Tool has been made available.
 The prioritisation tool is an online tool designed to support Responsible Persons to develop a prioritisation strategy for updating their fire risk assessments, following commencement.
 The prioritisation tool can be accessed within The Fire Safety Act commencement guidance.